 It is common for software, photos, and other creative works to be free for noncommercial use.
 I appreciate the generosity of those who want to give away their creations, and I appreciate the business savvy of those who see giving some things away as a way to make more money elsewhere.
 But “noncommercial” is a fuzzy term.

 What exactly is noncommercial use?
-If I include a photo in software that I’m give away, is that noncommercial use?
-What if someone includes the photo in iTunes?
+If I include a photo in software that I give away, is that noncommercial use?
+What if someone includes the same photo in iTunes?
 That’s software that is freely given away, although it’s clearly a distribution channel for Apple music sales.
 What about Internet Explorer?
-Microsoft gives away IE, and it’s not an obvious distribution channel for Microsoft, but most people would call IE commercial software.
+Microsoft gives away IE, and it’s not an obvious distribution channel for Microsoft, but many people would call IE commercial software.
 Is it the nature of the organization rather than the nature of the product that determines whether something is non-commercial?

 Sometimes “noncommercial” is used as an opposite of “professional.”
 But what about employees of charitable organizations such as the American Red Cross?
 Is a Red Cross relief worker in Haiti doing noncommercial work?
 What about a lawyer working at Red Cross headquarters?
 Would it change anything if the lawyer were a volunteer?

 Sometimes “educational” is used as a synonym for noncommercial.
 But if your profession is education, is your work professional or educational?
 Does it matter whether a school is public or private?
 Most people would agree that a student doing a homework assignment is engaged in noncommercial activity.
 What if the student is a teaching assistant receiving a small salary?
 In that case is it noncommercial use when the student is doing his own homework but commercial use when he’s preparing to teach a class?
 Isn’t education almost always a commercial activity?
 After all, why are students in school?
 They’re preparing to make a living at something.
-They may have blatant commercial motives for doing their homework.
+They may have blatantly commercial motives for doing their homework.

 Not only can you argue that educational use is commercial, you can argue that commercial use is educational.
 If an accountant looks up a tax regulation, they’re trying to learn something.
 Isn’t that educational?
 Is it educational use when a student looks up a tax regulation but commercial use when an accountant looks up the same regulation?